weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 The code used in this example is adapted from Chris Richardson's excellent discussion and tutorial on microservices architecture.
 For information on how this application is built, see [**Building microservices with Spring Boot – part 1**](http://plainoldobjects.com/2014/04/01/building-microservices-with-spring-boot-part1/) and [**Building Microservices with Spring Boot --part 2**](http://plainoldobjects.com/2014/05/05/building-microservices-with-spring-boot-part-2/)

 A Vagrant file is provided for convenience.
-This script provisions two Ubuntu Virtual Machines (VMs) on VirtualBox and pulls down all of the necessary container images.
+This script provisions two Ubuntu Virtual Machines (VMs) on VirtualBox and downloads all of the necessary container images.

 This guide requires no programming, and depending on the speed of your network, will take about 20 minutes to complete.